 I started a project earlier this year to re-familiarize myself with web technologies that have come around in the last 2 or so years and to rejuvenate related rusty skills.
 The beginning was great, I wrote a blog post 5 weeks in a row.
 My life was pretty quiet at this point.
 I had finished up travel for the spring, I wasn’t on major projects at work that left me brain-drained at the end of the day, and there were no upcoming conferences I needed to prep for.
 But then all of that changed.

 At the beginning of June, I was put on a Long and Difficult project.
 Don’t get me wrong, I’m really enjoying this.
-But it does mean that since June, most nights I get home and I don’t want to write code.
+But it does mean that since June, every night I get home and I don’t want to write code.
 I also wrote 3 new conference talks between June and the end of September.
-Each talk takes at least 15 hours of work, many take quite a bit longer.
+Each talk takes at least 15 hours of work.
 None of this is a bad thing.
 I like that my job challenges me.
 I like that I can leave my job at the office and am rarely working outside my normal 9-5.
 I like exploring new topics and format for talks.
 I only have so much time in a day, and I enjoy having a life, so #micheledoesweb fell to the wayside.

 That doesn’t mean I haven’t used bits of spare time to keep investigating.
 I’ve been learning plenty, just in smaller chunks.
 Could I have written a blog post on each of those?
 Possibly.
 Some of those blog posts from earlier this year took 4-5 hours to write, not counting the time actually learning (for reference this one took 2 hours).
 I just haven’t had that time, and being out of practice writing doesn’t help either.
 But here’s some idea of what I have done.